Chairman and CEO

-Mr. Whymark is an experienced exploration geologist very knowledgeable in the study of Witwatersrand style paleoplacer gold discoveries.
-He has authored a scientific paper on the subject with a world-renowned geoscientist, which was published in the Ore Geology Reviews Journal, and delivered lectures to International Geological Congress (IGC).
-He has a degree in Geological and Earth Science from Laurentian University, and is currently completing a doctorate degree in geology at the University of Würsburg, Germany.
+Mr. Whymark is a Professional Geoscientist very knowledgeable in the study and exploration of Witwatersrand-type paleoplacer gold deposits.
+He has authored a scientific paper on the subject of paleoplacer gold with a world-renowned geoscientist that was published in the Ore Geology Reviews Journal.
+He has a Honours B.Sc. degree in Geology from Laurentian University, Sudbury and is currently completing a Ph.D. on the Pardo Paleoplacer gold project at the University of Cape Town, South Africa in conjunction with the University of Würsburg, Germany.

 Mr. Hunter is a Professional Geoscientist.
 He graduated from Carleton University with an Honours B.Sc. & M.Sc. and has been in mining exploration since 1974.
 His career began with Teck Cominco and Algoma Steel.
 As a co-founder of Wallbridge Mining, he was part of the management team operating the company’s joint ventures with Falconbridge (Xstrata) and Lonmin Plc. in Sudbury, Ontario and he also directed the company’s other exploration projects both in Canada and the USA.
 He has held multiple directorships and worked extensively with junior exploration companies.